Tesla Motors loses legal challenge over BBC's Roadster review

 Appeal Court Judge Martin Moore-Bick disagreed, saying the comments did not libel Tesla.

-He said viewers would recognize that Top Gear's high-speed track testing was quite different to a normal driving style.
+He said viewers would recognise that Top Gear's high-speed track testing was quite different to a normal driving style.

 "It would be obvious to a reasonable viewer ... that the range derived from track testing was not in any meaningful sense the car's 'true range'," he said.